beezwax/markdown-compiler/doc/codegen.md

       end
     end

-Because a body is just a collection of paragraphs, we visit all paragraphs and join the result together.
+Because `body_node` is just a collection of paragraphs, we visit all of them using `map` and join the result together, so we end up with a concatenated string.
 The `ParagraphVisitor` is a bit more interesting:

     class ParagraphVisitor